 All Fireline stoves are provided with a sophisticated "air wash" system to assist in keeping the fire as visible as possible and reducing cleaning intervals.
-This secondary air supply to the stove is controlled through the main single air control.
-The Clean Air Act air restrictor bracket will deliberately prevent full closure of this control on the Wood side of operation.
-On the Coal side of the lever's operation the amount of air wash air is greatly minimised to ensure good efficiency and so the glass will not remain fully clear indefinitely and will require cleaning with stove glass cleaner or ceramic hob cleaner from time to time.
+This secondary air supply to the stove is controlled through the main secondary air control (see above).
+The Clean Air Act air restrictor bracket will deliberately prevent full closure of this control when fitted and in operation.
+When burning smokeless coals, the amount of secondary and air wash air can be greatly minimised to ensure good efficiency.
+The glass will not remain fully clear indefinitely and will require cleaning with stove glass cleaner or ceramic hob cleaner from time to time.